-ce allowing the delegation and casting of votes by means of Id to the extent that it is proportionate, attendance and active uch remote means.
+And that the company should have mechanisms in place allowing the delegation and casting of votes by means of data transmission and even, in the case of large-caps and to the extent that it is proportionate, attendance and active participation in the General Meeting to be conducted by such remote means.

-statements submitted to the General Shareholders' Meeting are d that in cases in which the auditor has included a qualification lit committee should clearly explain to the general meeting the making a summary of this opinion available to shareholders at Board proposals and reports.
+8. That the audit committee should ensure that the financial statements submitted to the General Shareholders' Meeting are prepared in accordance with accounting regulations.
+And that in cases in which the auditor has included a qualification or reservation in its audit report, the chairman of the audit committee should clearly explain to the general meeting the opinion of the audit committee on its content and scope, making a summary of this opinion available to shareholders at the time when the meeting is called, alongside the other Board proposals and reports.

-site the requirements and procedures for certification of share olders' Meetings, and the exercise of the right to vote or to issue attendance and the exercise of shareholder rights in a nonsed his or her right to complete the agenda or to make new holders' Meeting, the company:
+That the company should permanently publish on its website the requirements and procedures for certification of share ownership, the right of attendance at the General Shareholders' Meetings, and the exercise of the right to vote or to issue a proxy.

-nts and new proposals for resolutions.
+And that such requirements and procedures promote attendance and the exercise of shareholder rights in a non-discriminatory fashion.

-g card specimen with the necessary changes such that the new in the same terms as those proposed by the Board of Directors.
+- 10. That when a duly authenticated shareholder has exercised his or her right to complete the agenda or to make new proposals for resolutions in advance of the General Shareholders' Meeting, the company: - a) Should immediately distribute such complementary points and new proposals for resolutions. - b) Should publish the attendance, proxy and remote voting card specimen with the necessary changes such that the new agenda items and alternative proposals can be voted on in the same terms as those proposed by the Board of Directors. - c) Should submit all these points or alternative proposals to a vote and apply the same voting rules to them as to those formulated by the Board of Directors including, in particular, assumptions or default positions regarding votes for or against. - d) That after the General Shareholders' Meeting, a breakdown of the voting on said additions or alternative proposals be communicated.

-to a vote and apply the same voting rules to them as to those icular, assumptions or default positions regarding votes for or own of the voting on said additions or alternative proposals be ling the General Shareholders' Meeting, it should establish in / should be stable.
+That if the company intends to pay premiums for attending the General Shareholders' Meeting, it should establish in advance a general policy on such premiums and this policy should be stable.

-Not applicable X
+12. That the Board of Directors should perform its functions with a unity of purpose and independence of criterion, treating all similarly situated shareholders equally and being guided by the best interests of the company, which is understood to mean the pursuit of a profitable and sustainable business in the long term, promoting its continuity and maximising the economic value of the business.

-That the Board of Directors should perform its functions with a unity of purpose and independence of criterion, treating all similarly situated shareholders equally and being guided by the best interests of the company, which is understood to mean the pursuit of a profitable and sustainable business in the long term, promoting its continuity and maximising the reconcile its own company interests, when appropriate, with the legitimate interests of its employees, suppliers, clients and other stakeholders that may be affected, as well as the impact of its corporate activities on the community at large and on the environment.
+And that in pursuit of the company's interest, in addition to complying with applicable law and rules and conducting itself on the basis of good faith, ethics, and a respect for commonly accepted customs and best practices, it should seek to reconcile its own company interests, when appropriate, with the legitimate interests of its employees, suppliers, clients and other stakeholders that may be affected, as well as the impact of its corporate activities on the community at large and on the environment.